-CVS profit gets boost from delayed elective surgeries during coronavirus
+CVS profit gets boost from coronavirus delay in elective surgeries

 Continue Reading Below

-The Woonsocket, Rhode Island-based pharmacy health care provider earned $2.99 billion, or an adjusted $2.64 per share, as revenue rose 3 percent to $65.3 billion.
+The Woonsocket, Rhode Island-based pharmacy healthcare provider earned $2.99 billion, or an adjusted $2.64 per share, as revenue rose 3 percent to $65.3 billion.
 Wall Street analysts surveyed by Refinitiv were expecting adjusted earnings of $1.93 a share on revenue of $64.2 billion.

 “Our earnings in this environment demonstrate the strength of our strategy and the power of our diversified business model,” CEO Larry Merlo said in a statement.
-The drusgtore chain, which manages prescription-drug benefits through its Caremark subsidiary, expanded into health insurance with its 2018 acquisition of Aetna.
+The drugstore chain, which manages prescription-drug benefits through its Caremark subsidiary, expanded into health insurance with its 2018 acquisition of Aetna.

+Operating income from the company's healthcare benefits segment soared 189 percent from a year ago as members opted for fewer elective procedures.
+That helped lower the medical benefit ratio, or amount of premium revenue spent on medical care and services, to 70.3 percent from 84 percent.

 The company raised its full-year 2020 adjusted earnings outlook to a range of $7.14 to $7.27 per share, up from $7.04 to $7.17.